matty-kun/matty-kun/README.md

 # 👋MATTY-KUN
 **`Digital Craftsman (Aspiring Web Developer)`**

 I am currently a student learning to code, turning codes </> into reality is one of my dream.
-Currently learning HTML and CSS language, the Harvard course, CS50 and the GITHUB Foundations by Microsoft.
+Currently learning HTML and CSS language.
 At the age of 17, I began my career early to learn a lot of new things.
 Sooner I will have my own projects.

 ---